paologiorgi85/onLineGarden/README.md

 * easy to use
 * customizable

-Here realy simple and easy to understand expalation of the project: [onLineGarden Slide](https://docs.google.com/presentation/d/1dldk3AKztofr2o9tXoQ7PVboTCMv4xLuLLhNsQ0M11g/edit?usp=sharing)
+Here a simple and easy to understand explanation of the project: [onLineGarden Slide](https://docs.google.com/presentation/d/1dldk3AKztofr2o9tXoQ7PVboTCMv4xLuLLhNsQ0M11g/edit?usp=sharing)

 ### What is this repository for? ###